Power Esports Conference: Formation (2024)

 The conference also confirmed that its first national championship would take place at the HyperX Esports Arena in Las Vegas.
 Supported titles in the inaugural season included Overwatch 2, VALORANT, Rocket League, and Super Smash Bros.
 Ultimate.

 Expansion (2025)

 Ahead of the 2025–26 season, Oklahoma and USC withdrew from the league.
 In August 2025, the PEC announced the addition of Baylor University, the University of Minnesota, and the University of Utah, bringing membership to nine teams.

+In the 2026-27 season, Washington and West Virginia joined, bringing league membership to 11 total teams.
+The addition of the two schools also prompted the conference to adapt a division format.